TheophileGaudin/babyTransformer/README.md

 2. The model is already trained.
 Running it only requires numpy and json which are here by default in typical Python installations.
 To run it, use `python run_transformer.py`

 To train:
 1. You'll need the `torch` library.
-If you don't have it, run `pip install library`.
+If you don't have it, run `pip install torch`.
-2. Run `python train_transformer`
+2. Run `python train_transformer.py`
 3. This takes a few seconds on a typical laptop CPU.

 This is designed to be small and self-contained.
 Don't hesitate to **suggest improvements** by opening issues.